jfredrickson/tsp_scraper/README.md

 TSPScraper::Client.scrape("2016-01-01", "2016-01-31") # Get January prices
 ```

-The returned hash has the format:
+The returned array of hashes has the format:

 ```
 [